Hedgehog

 Allow users to interact with your DApp just like they would any other website, no extensions required, without centralizing control of keys.

-Hedgehog is alternative to Metamask that manages a user's private key and wallet on the browser.
+Hedgehog is an alternative to Metamask that manages a user's private key and wallet on the browser.
 It exposes a simple API to allow you to create an authentication scheme to let users sign up and login to their wallet across multiple browsers and devices.

 Not All Transactions Are Created Equal